CS-433/cs-433-project-2-rainbow-triangle/README.md

 This is scheleton we used when developing this project.
 We recommend this structure since all the files' locations are based on it.

-`classes`: contains all our implementation
+`classes/`: contains all our implementation

-`logs`: contains outputed logs during training
+`logs/`: contains outputed logs during training

-`preprocessed_data`: we are saving/loading the preprocessed data here/from here
+`preprocessed_data/`: we are saving/loading the preprocessed data here/from here

-`submissions`: contains AIcrowd submissions
+`submissions/`: contains AIcrowd submissions

-`utility`: contains helpful resources for preprocessing the tweets
+`utility/`: contains helpful resources for preprocessing the tweets

-`weights`: contains saved weights
+`weights/`: contains saved weights

 `Exploratory_data_analysis.ipynb`: extracts emoticons from tweets